 There are also box culvert pipes.
 These are most commonly used under large roads and railways.
 When looking at box culverts, they look like regular bridges when driving over them.

-click below for more info
+click below for more info on each drain system

 119 Camp Street

 Loganville, Ga 30052

 Greensboro, Ga 30642